-The LX Event remote pointer can be found in the LXEvent.ini file and must match the event\destination\path in the Socket wireless.ini file.
+The LX Event Incoming Files screen pointer can be found in the LXEvent.ini file and must match the event_destination_path in the Socket wireless.ini file.
 You can adjust either ini file to go where you want it to go.
 Just be sure to close the software when changing either ini file and move any files that have already been created so that you do not lose any data.